BastianSpatz/simplistic_chess/README.md

 ### Installing

-Clone or download the repo and run the main
+Clone or download the repo install the requirements and run the main

 ```
+>> pip install -r requirements.txt
 >> python main.py
 ```